yinchi/yinchi.github.io/_pages/cv.md

 * Co-lecturer, University of the Witwatersrand, South Africa (Jul-Sep 2021)
   * Co-lecturer of the capstone course "Design Project" on engineering design for students in Electrical and Information Engineering.
-  * I was invited to co-lecture this course due to my previous collaboration with **Prof.
-    Anton van Wyk** on epidemiological modelling for COVID-19.
+  * I was invited to co-lecture this course thanks to my previous collaboration with **Prof. Anton van Wyk** on epidemiological modelling for COVID-19.
   * Students choosing our selected topic would need to design a simple epidemiological model for COVID-19, analyze possible tipping points leading to an out-of-control local epidemic, and design an early-warning system to avoid hitting these tipping points.